scikit-hep/awkward/docs-sphinx/reference/ak.layout.BitMaskedArray.rst

 `use bitmaps <https://arrow.apache.org/docs/format/Columnar.html#validity-bitmaps>`__
 to mask their data, with ``valid_when=True`` and ``lsb_order=True``.

-In addition to the properties and methods described in :doc:`ak.layout.Content`, a BitMaskedArray has the following.
+In addition to the properties and methods described in :class:`ak.layout.Content`, a BitMaskedArray has the following.

 .. py:class:: BitMaskedArray(mask, content, valid_when, length, lsb_order, identities=None, parameters=None)